thomasjo/caffe-hack/docs/INSTALL.md

 #### Known Issues
 I have trained on ImageNet with this windows porting as well.
 And some Issues found are:
 - Batch size of 256 exceeds the maximum block number for cuda on my GTX Titan.
 So using size of 200 is fine.
 - The speed is much slower than the one build on Ubuntu.
-20 iterations take 79s on Windows, whereas same number of iterations take about 30s.
+20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu.